amansehgal0u2/IoT-Sensor-Board/README.md

 OTAFU bootloader for a custom IoT product.

-Board has sensors and actuators and a WiFi enabled espressif microcontroller.
+Board has sensors and actuators and a WiFi enabled Atmel ARM Cortex M4 microcontroller.